 The Coronavirus Crisis, as Seen by the People of Munich

 Early 2020 was dominated by the coronavirus pandemic.
-Munich was in total lockdown for weeks and is only now starting to emerge stage by stage.
-Everyday life changed quickly and radically for millions of people in the city and surrounding areas.
-The new realities ushered in by the crisis, such as social distancing rules and restrictions on contacts, are still our constant companions and present unique challenges.
+Munich was in total lockdown for weeks, everyday life changed quickly and radically for millions of people in the city and surrounding areas.
+The new realities ushered in by the crisis, such as social distancing rules and restrictions on contacts, were our constant companions and presented unique challenges.

-The Münchner Stadtmuseum has sought to curate the experiences and impressions of the people of Munich during these difficult times.
-We have been fortunate, since the start of our appeal for materials in mid-April to receive some 250 submissions, documenting ”new normal” in all its many facets – uncertainty, frustration, solidarity, endurance and hopes for the future.
-Here is a broad selection of some of the earliest submissions that we received.
+The Münchner Stadtmuseum has sought to curate the experiences and impressions of the people of Munich during those difficult times.
+We have been fortunate, since the start of our appeal for materials to receive some 250 submissions, documenting ”new normal” in all its many facets – uncertainty, frustration, solidarity, endurance and hopes for the future.
+Here is a broad selection beginning with some of the earliest submissions that we received.

 Plan Your Visit